 Use Node shell:

 If you are trying to test a NodeJS function on how it works, the NodeJS shell works a lot better for that.
-Just run ‘node,’ and it will bring you up the node shell. write code just like in a text editor, and it will work fine.
-However, when you are done exiting the node shell, it doesn’t have support for ‘exit’/’quit’ or similar commands, just like other CLI tools.
+Just run ‘node,’ and it will bring you up the node shell.
+Write code just like in a text editor, and it will work fine.
+However, when you are done exiting the node shell, it doesn’t support ‘exit’/’quit’ or similar commands, just like other CLI tools.
 You must write a valid NodeJS statement that tells you to exit the process.
 Here is the command you will need for that.

 $process.exit(0)